 The monitor also supports Aim Stabilizer Sync, which allows you to use backlight strobing (Aim Stabilizer) at the same time as VRR in order to improve motion clarity with minimal visual artifacts – only brightness is reduced.

 The backlight is flicker-free (unless Aim Stabilizer/Sync is enabled) and there’s an integrated low-blue light filter.
-The Gigabyte M32U has the new Eyesafe certification, which reduces the emission of harmful low-blue lights even when there’s no dedicated filter applied.
+The Gigabyte M32U has the Eyesafe certification, which reduces the emission of harmful low-blue lights on a hardware level.

 One thing to keep in mind about IPS monitors is IPS glow.
 It’s an expected drawback of this technology that’s characterized as visible glowing around the corners of the screen, but it’s manageable.
 Its intensity also varies across different units of the monitor.